bevel

 Consistent and thoughtful practice is the key to mastering the BSL sign for “square” and retaining it long-term.
 Start by regularly practising in front of a mirror, focusing intently on maintaining the correct ‘G’ handshape and executing the four precise, straight movements for the British Sign Language square.
 Film yourself signing; watching your own BSL square sign will highlight any areas needing improvement, such as rounding corners or inconsistent line lengths.
 Crucially, try to use the BSL sign for square in real or imagined sentences throughout your day, associating it with actual square objects around you.
 Finally, engage with the Deaf community or other BSL learners whenever possible, as receiving feedback from native signers is invaluable for refining your technique and building confidence in using square sign language naturally.

-How to Sign “square metre” in British Sign Language — Step-by-Step
+How to Sign “ruler” in British Sign Language - Step-by-Step Guide

 Step 1: Handshape